jcgr11/timeseries-forecasting/README.md

-# Timerseries forecasting with Meta's Prophet algorithm
+# Timeseries forecasting with Meta's Prophet algorithm
 #### The base regression formula used by the model is a decomposable time series model (Harvey & Peters 1990) with three main model components: trend, seasonality, and holidays.
 The base regression formula for the prophet algorithm is:
 <p align="center">
 $y(t)$ = $g(t)$ + $s(t)$ + $h(t)$ + $ε$<sub>$t$</sub>